tsnellgrove/dark_castle3/doc/story.md

     "An old Rusty Key... the one you swore to the whole pub (and Miss Chrissy Brewer!) that you'd use to pillage the Dark Castle...
 What could you possibly do with it?",

 'stale_biscuits' => baked_biscuit:
-    "This Baked Biscuit came fresh out of the oven just this morning.
+    "Every time you look at one of these biscuits you think of your great grandmother Nana, who raised you and taught you how to bake.
+This Baked Biscuit in particular came fresh out of the oven just this morning.
 You ate the rest of the batch on the hike over to Dark Castle and this last biscuits is all that's left.
 It smells mouth-wateringly delicious.
 There is an Insignia imprinted on the Baked Biscuit."

 'trademark' => 'insignia':
     "Baked into the biscuit are the symbols of a key and sword.
 As a child you remember asking your great grandmother Nana why she stamped these onto the front of every biscuit.
-'It's a reminder of the past Burty,', she declared, 'and maybe someday even, of the future.'
+'It's a reminder of the past Burty,', she declared, 'and maybe someday, even, of the future.'
 You were never clear what she meant - but you've loyaly used Nana's original key and sword stamp on every biscuit you've ever baked.",

+'eat_biscuits_warning_1':
+    "You're tempted - this last biscuit smells delicious - but your great grandmother, Nana, who taught you her secret biscuit recipie in the first place, wouldn't abide by it.
+Nana always insisted that the last biscuit in a batch be given away.
+As a toddler you would howl that you wanted it more than anyone else but Nana was firm.
+'Charity and kindness are the secrect ingredients Burty' she would say.
+And she meant it.
+If there was no one handy to give the last biscuit to, she would place it out on the back step 'for a wee good-hearted animal'.
+But a Baker, she said, should never ever eat the last biscuit in a batch.",

+'eat_biscuits_warning_2':
+    "Don't do it Burt!
+What would Nana say?
+There might be some poor soul out there wasting away and just yearning for a Baked Biscuit.",

 'cecily':
     "You give yourself a self-concious once-over: at age 19 and the youngest daughter of Ethan Brewer, the prosperous owner of the town's only pub, you should be well on your way towards matrimony - but to your mother's dismay and your own deep gratitude, it appears to be nowhere on the horrizon.
 Of course you're also the more homely and introverted daughter - more fond of books than boys they say.
 Your older sister, Chrissy, the queen of the viallage, has always had a dozzen men at a time circling her in eratic orbits, moths to the flame - so who would ever notice you?",